 Why Are Asian Lady Beetles in My Home?

 These pests need a warm place to spend the winter months.
 They gravitate to the sunny side of homes.
-They are attracted to homes with a light paint color.
+They are attracted to houses with a light paint color.
 Asian lady beetles are often found near fields and wooded areas.

 Are Asian Lady Beetles Dangerous?